 -

 - Sponge sinking?
-Baking soda wasn’t measured right, or the oven temp was off.
+Baking soda wasn’t measured right, or the oven temperature was off.

 - Dry cake?
 Either over-baked or you left it uncovered.
 Wrap in cling film to keep it moist.